 We've done a lot to create an environment conducive to concentration.
 For example, we've built custom desks that shield you from distractions in your field of vision, and we don't expect you to be active in Slack or monitor multiple notification channels for incoming interruptions.

 No matter what your background or story is, as long as you can demonstrate solid programming skills and a professional attitude, then we can work with you to get you where you need to be.
 Even though we primarily use Elixir here, it is OK if you do not know it.

 If you're reading this and thinking that you'd like to come and work here but are not sure you meet all the criteria, then we would urge you to apply because you're more than likely exactly what we are looking for.

-You should be able to pick up new languages quickly as you will be expected to work in Elixir.
-We will provide you with suitable training experience during the first half of your probationary period to aid your transition from your current functional language to Elixir.
+We watch people pick up Elixir very quickly as it is a very productive language.
+We will provide you with suitable training experience during the first half of your probationary period to aid your transition you into full productivity.

 We manage our source code with Git here at SoPost, and it would be a big help if you already knew how to use it.

 You will score more points for understanding OTP application design and even more for knowing when a function is preferable to a GenServer.